arirawr/blog/_posts/2014-12-29-newchallenge-4.markdown

 ##Food/Drink
 Lunch in midtown is always an adventure, but it's even better with MLH!
 I got to try some Thai food; I had Pad Kana (broccoli, kale, and tofu in a ginger sauce over rice) and Papaya salad.
 Both were delicious, even if my mouth was burning a little from the spice.

-Later, I tried areba.
+Later, I tried arepas (mine had cheese, plantain, and avocado).
 Also delicious.

 I finished off the night with coffee rum - possibly one of the best things ever.
 Apparently it's only available in Portland, so I'll definitely be grabbing some while in Seattle.

+I lied, that wasn't the end of the night.
+I conquered a pizza at 1am.
+Even crappy New York pizza is delicious.

 ##Music
 Courtesy of the lovely Daniel, some pump-up office music: